Goodluckhf/IoC-container/README.md

 ### TODO:
 * support decorators with typescript
-* TestContainer for integration tests
+* TestIoCContainer for integration tests
 * Get public providers by tag